 3. Message Implementation – Ensure that the sign controller can activate the selected message.

-Ensure that the sign can be programmed to display a user-defined message, including a blank page, in the event of power loss.

-Ensure that message additions, deletions, and sign controller changes may be made from either the remote TMC or a local laptop computer.
 Ensure that each font may be customized, and modifications to a font may be downloaded to the sign controller from the TMC or a laptop computer at any time without any software or hardware modifications.

 Ensure that there is no perceivable flicker or ghosting of the pixels during sign erasure and writing periods.

-700-4.10 TMC Communication Specification for all DMS: Ensure that the sign controller is addressable by the TMC through the Ethernet communications network using software that complies with the NTCIP 1101 base standard (formerly the NEMA TS 3.2-1996 Standard), including all amendments as published at the time of Contract letting, the NTCIP Simple Transportation Management Framework, and conforms to Compliance Level 1.
-Ensure that the software implements all mandatory objects in the supplemental requirement SR-700-4.1.1, Dynamic Message Sign NTCIP Requirements, as published on the Department’s State Traffic Engineering and Operations Office web site at the following URL:

-Error!
-Hyperlink reference not valid..

-Ensure that the sign complies with the NTCIP 1102v01.15, 2101v01.19, 2103v02.07, 2201v01.15, 2202v01.05, and 2301v02.19 Standards.
-Ensure that the sign complies with NTCIP 1103v02.17, Section 3.

-Ensure that the controller’s internal time clock can be configured to synchronize to a time server using the network time protocol (NTP).
-NTP synchronization frequency must be user-configurable and permit polling intervals from once per minute to once per week in one-minute increments.
-The controller must allow the user to define the NTP server by internet protocol (IP) address.

-Provide communications line circuits that are point-to-point or multipoint, and that provide full duplex asynchronous data transmissions at the rate shown in the Contract Documents or directed by the Engineer.
+700-6.8 TMC Communication Specification for all DMS: Error!
+Hyperlink reference not valid.Provide communications line circuits that are point-to-point or multipoint, and that provide full duplex asynchronous data transmissions at the rate shown in the Contract Documents or directed by the Engineer.

 Assign each sign controller a unique address.

-700-4.11 Sign Control Software: Ensure that the sign is provided with computer software from its manufacturer that allows an operator to program, operate, exercise, diagnose, and read current status of all sign features and functions using a laptop computer.
-Ensure that sign control software provides a graphical representation that visibly depicts the sign face and the current ON/OFF state of all pixels as well as allows messages to be created and displayed on the sign.
-Ensure that the laptop computer and sign can communicate when connected directly by an EIA-232 cable and via Ethernet.
+700-6.9 Sign Control Software: Ensure that the laptop computer and sign can communicate when connected directly by an EIA-232 cable and via Ethernet.
 Ensure that the software allows communication between multiple users and multiple signs across the same communication network.

-700-4.12 Sign Support Structure: Meet the requirements of 700-2.2.
+700-6.10 Sign Support Structure: Meet the requirements of 700-2.3.

-700-4.13 Installation Requirements: Provide a walk-in DMS for locations over interstate travel lanes.
+700-6.11 Installation Requirements: Provide a walk-in DMS for locations over interstate travel lanes.
 Verify that any ventilation system incorporated within the sign is operational per the manufacturer’s recommendations.

+Install the DMS in accordance with the manufacturer’s recommendations and Standard Plans, Index 700-090.

 Ensure that the location of the lifting eyebolts, left in place or removed, is sealed to prevent water entry after installation.